 Students will be supervised by PLFSOM faculty in all clinical experiences.
-Course and clerkship directors are responsible for preparing faculty for their supervisory roles (please see response to #9 below).
+The course and clerkship directors are responsible for preparing faculty for their supervisory roles (please see response to #9 below) and for monitoring the supervision they provide.
 As part of the mid-clerkship formative assessment, student perceptions of the adequacy of supervision will be explored.
-If problems are detected, the clerkship director will discuss them with the supervising faculty member.
+If there are problems, the clerkship director will discuss the issue with the supervising faculty member.
 Students will also be asked about supervision at the completion of their required rotations.
 Faculty members who do not provide adequate supervision will be counseled about the importance of this function by the clerkship director.